EditB/100-days-of-code/r1-log.md

 ### R1D22
 - Finished up the second backend assignment: Request Header Parser Microservice.
 It was actually pretty straightforward, with only one file (server.js).
 I probably put a good 4 hours into it today.
 Had a great run!!! :-))

+### R1D23
+- Worked on the URL Shortener (started it yesterday).
+Also downloaded it to my computer and ran the code there (the initial project is on Glitch)